ThermQpple/StudentsManageSystem/index.md

 4.Input.h&&Input.c.
 This module has a custom Input so that all inputs use getch(not supported under VS, instead of gettch), so that it is possible to check if the Input is valid at the time of Input

 5.ShowMap.h&&ShowMap.c.
-This module designs functions related to the interface/
+This module designs functions related to the interface